drmjc/lumidat/README.md

 Illumina Scanner and a copy of Illumina BeadStudio, or GenomeStudio to pre-process the array data.
-Our intention is to allow users to pre-process their probe-level Illumina data using this software, thereby enabling them to choose from the collection of sophisticated normalisation and pre-processing procedures, which have recently been demonstrated by Shi et al, 2010 to simultaneously improve noise and bias, via the *lumi*, or *limma* pipelines.
+Our intention is to allow users to pre-process their bead-level Illumina gene expression data using this software, thereby enabling them to choose from the collection of sophisticated normalisation and pre-processing procedures, which have been demonstrated by
+Shi et al, 2010 to simultaneously improve noise and reduce bias, via the *lumi*, or *limma* pipelines.
 We have made every effort to reproduce the GenomeStudio output, down to the Detection P-Value calculation, the